-The detail and frequency of financial reports required from a borrower will differ from lender to lender and by type and size of loan.
+The detail and frequency of financial reports required from you differ from lender to lender and by type and size of loan.
 Many real estate lenders require annual financial statements.
 Others only require statements when originating or renegotiating a loan.
-The borrower should feel comfortable with the financial statement requirements, but choosing a lender that requires the fewest reports may not be in the borrower's best interest.
-Most borrowers are already preparing periodic financial reports for management purposes.
-Thus, reasonable reporting requirement should not be a significant factor in the borrower's choice of lender.
+You should feel comfortable with the financial statement requirements, but choosing a lender that requires the fewest reports may not be in your best interest.
+You are likely already preparing periodic financial reports for management purposes so any reasonable reporting requirement should not be a significant factor in your choice of lender.